dulimarta/spherical-easel/docs/design/index.md

 - A line segment, $S_1$, from point $P_1$ to new point $P_5$ that is constrained to be on $C_2$.
 - One of the intersection points, $P_6$, of $C_1$ and $C_2$.

 As the location of first four points created are not constrained by any other geometric objects (except the surface of the sphere, of course), the vertices in the DAG corresponding to these points have no incoming arrows and are called **free points**.
-Point $P_5$, and any point that is constrained to be located on any one-dimensional object, is also considered to free.
+Point $P_5$, and any point that is only constrained to be located on any one-dimensional object, is also considered to free.
 Any object that is free or only depends on free points is considered to be a **free object**.
 Free objects are individually movable with the [Move Tool](/tools/display.html#move).

 To determine the rest of the DAG, consider what changes as we move these points.
 If the user moves $P_1$ then $C_1$ also moves, so there is an arrow in the DAG from the vertex corresponding to $P_1$ to the vertex corresponding to $C_1$.
 Similarly segment $S_1$ also moves so there is an arrow between the vertices corresponding to those objects.
 Continuing in this way we obtain the following DAG where the round green circles correspond to free objects (i.e. individually moveable with the [Move Tool](/tools/display.html#move)) and the red rectangles correspond to fixed objects (i.e. unmovable with the [Move Tool](/tools/display.html#move)):